Top 10 · CA

 - Prosthodontists in CaliforniaCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in CaliforniaCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in CaliforniaCommunity dental health and policy practitioners.

-- Dentist Anesthesiologists in CaliforniaSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in CaliforniaSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in CaliforniaSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in CaliforniaSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in CaliforniaTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in CaliforniaDentists with general or unspecified focus.
+- Dentists in CaliforniaDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in California ranked?
+How are these oral and maxillofacial pathologists in California ranked?

 California's Medicaid program is Medi-Cal Dental.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Medi-Cal Dental provider directory (https://dental.dhcs.ca.gov/).How do I check a oral & maxillofacial pathologist's license in California?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Medi-Cal Dental provider directory (https://dental.dhcs.ca.gov/).How do I check an oral and maxillofacial pathologist's license in California?

 Use the Dental Board of California license-lookup at https://www.dbc.ca.gov/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.